manboubird/activator-scalding/tutorial/src/index.md

 Each of these scripts writes output to the `output` directory, but for convenience, we echo some of output to the Activator window.

-Let's examine these scripts next.
+Let's examine these scripts in more detail...

 ## NGrams

 Let's see how the *NGrams* Script works.
 Open <a href="#code/src/main/scala/scalding/NGrams.scala">NGrams.scala</a>.

+In the Run panel, select *NGrams* from the drop-down menu to invoke this script by itself.

 Here is the entire script, with the comments removed:

 ```
 import com.twitter.scalding._